-But in China, brands should see websites not as a separate hub of information but a part of the digital ecosystem that consumers would pass till they reach the buying stage.
+You will need a website in China, and you should see it not as a separate hub of information but as a part of the digital ecosystem that consumers would pass till they reach the buying stage.

 - Well-integrated with social media

-When you create a Chinese website, you need to look at all the points in which Chinese social media can be utilized.
-For example, WeChat or QQ should be used for logins in a website built for China.
+When you create a website, you need to look at all the points at which social media popular in China can be utilized.
+For example, WeChat or QQ should be used for logins to a website built for China.

-Youku or QQ video should be built into a Chinese website for embed videos, and WeChat pay and/or Alibaba’s Alipay should be the payment method integrated.
+Youku or QQ video should be built into a Chinese website for embedding videos, and WeChat pay and/or Alibaba’s Alipay should be the payment method integrated.

 - Design and UX

-Besides, when looking to build Chinese websites, the content architecture, image choice and user flow must be evaluated for Chinese audience.
+Besides, when looking to build Chinese websites, the content architecture, image choice, and user flow must be evaluated for Chinese audiences.

-When creating a website for China, it is important to keep in mind that the content should speak directly to your target market.
+When creating a website for China, it is important to keep in mind that the content should speak directly to your target market: the Chinese consumer.